brucekaushik/sfor/README.md

 SFOR is experimental and currently under active development.
 Licensed under MIT.

-For structured type guides, grammar examples, and SDK usage patterns, see the spec/ and examples/ folders. (coming soon)

 ---

-## ✍️ Authors & Contributions
+## ✍️ Author

-Created by Nanduri Srinivas Koushik — feedback, extensions, and implementations are welcome.
+Made by Nanduri Srinivas Koushik.

-Build structured text with clarity, not clutter.
+Ideas, suggestions, constructive criticism, and contributions are always welcome.
+Whether it’s proposing improvements, pointing out flaws, or sharing new use cases — your input helps make SFOR better.